-Anyone who knows we were away usually comments on the brutal weather change.
+Anyone who knows we were away usually mentions the brutal weather change.
 “Oh my… from Rio to Ottawa, that must be tough!
 Leaving summer for winter temperatures, eh!”

 The day we landed in Ottawa, we were greeted by snow, rain and ice pellets.
 Then we had a major snowstorm, blizzard, more snow, extreme cold weather (labelled as such by Environment Canada—so yeah, fucking cold).
 And this is just a snapshot of the past ten days.